MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/install-microsoft-dynamics-gp-on-the-first-computer.md

 12. Select to use DYNAMICS as the system database name or enter a different name for the system database name.

     By entering a custom name for the system database, you can have multiple system databases on the same SQL Server instance.
-You cannot change the system database name in [!INCLUDE[prodshort](../includes/prodshort.md)] Utilities.
+You cannot change the system database name in Dynamics GP Utilities.

     Click Next.